 Predictive analytics is not exactly a new concept.
 It gained prominence when a certain baseball team applied it to create a history in sports.
-Afterward, predictive analytics saw a wide adoption rate in the sporting world; however, it didn't stop there.
-Data analytics has left a mark on how organizations make decisions in the business world.
-Therefore, it is only fitting that HR employs predictive analytics to drive decision-making.
-So far, this has been a game changer in organizational growth.
+Afterward, predictive analytics saw a wide adoption rate in the sporting world.
+Likewise, data analytics has left a mark on how organizations make decisions in the business world.

 How Does Predictive Analytics Work?